graphql/graphql-spec/spec/Section 6 -- Execution.md

 order to correctly produce a value.
 These arguments are defined by the field in the type system to have a specific input type.

-At each argument position in a query may be a literal {Value}, or a {Variable}
+At each argument position in an operation may be a literal {Value}, or a {Variable}
 to be provided at runtime.

 CoerceArgumentValues(objectType, field, variableValues):